 Our approach was to ensure the regular release of information, based on field investigations tracking smuggling of illicit timber from the forest to the market, and to work closely with a network of local nongovernmental organisations (NGOs) spanning Indonesia.
-A key method Below: Myanmar Timber Enterprise log depot, Sagaing Division, Myanmar involved organising for Indonesian activists to travel to EU countries to explain first-hand the impact of illegal logging on their communities and to call for the EU to take action.
+A key method involved organising for Indonesian activists to travel to EU countries to explain first-hand the impact of illegal logging on their communities and to call for the EU to take action.